-Responsible employment practices.
-Our people are the key to our success and we respect their human and labor rights so they may work in a safe, healthy, professional and supportive environment.
+Our people are key to our success and we respect human and labor rights so that our people may work in a safe, healthy, professional and supportive environment.
 We encourage engagement and support personal development through comprehensive policies and initiatives.